 Toilet repairs in converted flats — responsibility

-In converted flats across Bromley town and Penge, toilet repair responsibility follows the same principle as all internal plumbing — fittings within your flat are your responsibility.
+In converted flats across Bromley town and Penge, toilet repair responsibility typically follows the principle that fittings within your flat are your responsibility — but lease terms vary and should be checked.

-A toilet waste pipe serving only your flat is your responsibility.
-A shared soil stack serving multiple flats is the freeholder’s or managing agent’s responsibility.
+A toilet waste pipe serving only your flat typically falls to you.
+A shared soil stack serving multiple flats is usually handled by the freeholder, managing agent or building manager under the lease or building-management arrangements; costs may be recovered through service charges depending on the lease.

-If a blocked toilet is causing waste to back up through other fittings — bath, shower or basin — the blockage is downstream of your toilet’s branch connection, on the shared stack or below.
-That is a freeholder issue.
-Report it to your building manager and instruct a drainage engineer.
+If a blocked toilet is causing waste to back up through other fittings — bath, shower or basin — the blockage is likely downstream of your toilet’s branch connection, on the shared stack or below.
+Report it to your building manager or freeholder and instruct a drainage engineer.

 What toilet repairs cost in Bromley — 2026